edvinalestig/webscrabble/README.md

 # Webscrabble
-A gymnasiearbete (high school exam project) about recreating Scrabble with network support.
+A gymnasiearbete (thesis of upper secondary education) about recreating Scrabble with network support.

 ## Where we are right now
 We have the bare bones of the game up and running, the main focus at the moment is the user interface and the web server.